EmilionR/pp5-api/README.md

 __Requirements__

-In order to deploy the project, Heroku needs information about the technologies used.
+In order to deploy the API, Heroku needs information about the technologies used.
 Before deployment, I create a list of requirements in a file called.
 In some cases, you may also need a runtime.txt file specifying the version of Python to use.

 * Create a plain file called Procfile without any file suffix, at the root level of the project.
 * Type ```web: gunicorn fooroom.wsgi:application``` into the Procfile and save.